NSO-developer/nso-gitbook/administration/installation-and-deployment/post-install-actions/explore-the-installation.md

 ### Documentation <a href="#d5e552" id="d5e552"></a>

 Along with the binaries, NSO installs a full set of documentation available in the `doc/` folder in the Installation Directory.
-There is also an online version of the documentation available from [DevNet](https://developer.cisco.com/docs/nso/nso-fundamentals/).
+There is also an [online version](https://nso-docs.cisco.com/guides).

 ```bash
 ls -l doc/